abilandz/PH8124/Lecture_2/Lecture_2.md

 ![](man_date_0b.png)

+In order to exit the man pages, press 'q'.
+You can scroll line-by-line by pressing 'Enter', or page-by-page by pressing 'Spacebar'.

 As you can see, even simple commands, like **date**, can have extensive documentation and a lot of options.
 It is impossible to memorize all options for all commands, therefore usage of **help** and **man** is needed almost on a daily basis.

-* **<arguments\>** : This is simple, sometimes you want your command to be executed in one go on multiple arguments.
+* ```<arguments>``` : This is simple, sometimes you want your command to be executed in one go on multiple arguments.
 For instance, we can make an empty file in the current working directory by using the **touch** command:

 ```linux
 touch file_1.log